Outerbeast/SC-Half-Life-2-Weapons/README.md

 Planned weapons for a future update:
 Annabelle (Father Grigori's rifle), Hopper Mine

+## Download

 ### By using this pack, you agree to the following terms:

 - Have fun with the weapons
 - Provide credit for usage
-- Report bugs and issues if you find them.
+- [Report bugs and issues if you find them](https://github.com/Outerbeast/SC-Half-Life-2-Weapons/issues).
 Do not keep them secret
-- Do not redestribute anything used in this pack under a different name, under monetisation, or with modified source code
+- Do not redistribute anything used in this pack under a different name, under monetisation, or with modified source code

 <details>
 <summary>- I agree to these terms, gibe da waepons nao</summary>